 I teach the College’s exam techniques course and there are always questions about the best way to revise.
-Trying to retain information when your brain is bunged up with work, home, family and general life can seem impossible.
+Trying to retain information ready for an exam, on top of everything else going on in your life, can seem impossible.

 The first 10 minute interval is spent learning facts.
 In class, this would be done with a set of slides with basic facts on them which the tutor would go through, simply stating the facts with no additional information or explanation.
 If you are revising alone, recite the facts to yourself.
 10 to 15 minutes is a good length of time, but you can do more or less.